worldbank/gld/Support/Z - GLD Ecosystem Tools/GLD Classification Code Checks/README.md

 GLD harmonization often needs to identify which ISIC or ISCO revision a raw industry or occupation variable most likely follows before assigning `industrycat_isic` or `occup_isco`.

-The main difficulty is that the raw data may contain only numeric codes, while the questionnaire or codebook may not clearly state the classification revision.
+The main difficulty is that the questionnaire or codebook may not clearly state the classification revision.
 In those cases, a harmonizer needs a quick way to compare the observed code list against the available GLD reference lists.

+The industry or occupation variable must be stored as a string variable.
+This matters because classification codes often have meaningful leading zeroes.
+If the source variable is numeric, create a string copy before running the check.

 ## How is it addressed?